DiannaBanana/SENG330-Exercise10-T6/Architecture_ADR.md

 The model package primarily contains `Controller` subclasses.
 These classes provide the functionality to respond to HTTP events and provide an appropriate response to the client.
 Controllers are primarily defined by the methods they contain.
 Controller classes are instantiated to hold private fields that cannot be static.
 These dependencies are injected by Guice and are used to provide information to the response methods.
-Some examples of injected objects are
+Some examples of injected objects are:
 * FormFactory: The Play factory for handling form input for a given data class
 * MessagesApi: Used to pass error messages between parts of the application
 * WhaleModel: The singleton model of the Observations and Whales